04 May 2021

 STL: What measures would you encourage boards to adopt to achieve greater net-zero fluency?

-STL: How can organizations inspire their supply chain partners to embark on their own green transformations?
+STL: How can organisations inspire their supply chain partners to embark on their own green transformations?

 TTA: Holding each other accountable is the way to reach our environmental goals, rooted in science-based climate targets.
 Both a carrot and stick (or sledgehammer!) approach can be used.
 Set targets and if a supplier doesn’t meet them, give them a warning but ultimately be prepared to disqualify them.
 And be prepared to accept the consequences that come with that, such as increased costs.
 Having said that, Ørsted doesn’t just demand that our suppliers meet stringent requirements without assistance.
 We ask them what they need to succeed and, where possible, help them create a plan to get there or even co-invest in technology with them.